 How to Get a Raise: Start Asking for One

 Naturally, we want to own those conversations around salary negotiations.
 Unfortunately, though, it’s hard just to get yourself to initiate that discussion.
-According to Ellevest founder and CEO Sallie Krawcheck in the inaugural episode of her new digital series MAKERS Money, women who ask for raises do tend to get them… they’re just less likely to ask in the first place.
+According to Ellevest founder and CEO and MAKERS Money host Sallie Krawcheck, women who ask for raises do tend to get them… they’re just less likely to ask in the first place.
 The gender pay gap — in which women make 80 percent of what men make for doing the same jobs, and less than that for minority women — means that women have less power.
 And we can’t let that stand.

-In an effort to give women the tools they need to reverse these tides, Krawcheck — and her guest Sally Thornton, founder and CEO of executive recruiting firm Forshay — offer some tips for negotiating and asking for raises in the second episode of MAKERS Money (over glasses of wine, which makes us love them all the more).
+In an effort to give women the tools they need to reverse these tides, in the episode titled Reclaim Your Worth, Krawcheck and her guest, Sally Thornton, founder and CEO of executive recruiting firm Forshay, offer some tips for negotiating and asking for raises.
 Scroll for all the details, and prepare to increase your earning power.

 2. Clearly define what success looks like.
 You’ve done your research, and now it’s time to sit down face-to-face with your supervisor and ask for what you want.
 Frame the raise you’re seeking as the natural result of you being successful at your job.
 Fill in this blank: “If I’m achieving success, this is how much money I should be making: ______________.”